ryan-ellis/Reddit-Chess-Bot/README.md

 # Reddit-Chess-Bot

 Reddit Bot created using PRAW that attempts to find professional chess games with a provided FEN input.
-You can view the bot's account [here](https://reddit.com/user/FENFinderBot).

 ## How to use it
 To call the bot in any comment thread, simply use the command:

 ```